-9 Staff argues that the LFCR is preferable to full revenue decoupling in the context of this case because it is narrowly crafted and avoids delay.170 Staff's witness Solganick identified several 10 adverse characteristics of full decoupling that are avoided under the LFCR.
-First, decoupling could 11 result in "pancaking" increases which happen when a period of mild weather and reduced demand 12 that would generate a surcharge is followed by a period of adverse weather, which would have 13 customers paying higher bills for both their weather-driven consumption plus the surcharge from the 14 previous period.171 Second, Solganick described how full decoupling can give rise to a scenario 15 where a utility benefits from prolonged outage events.172 Finally, according to Solganick, full 16 decoupling reduces the risks a utility faces, which could lead to a host of contentious questions of 17 how much and when to make adjustments to the return on equity.173 18
+that would generate a surcharge is followed by a period of adverse weather, which would have 1 2 customers paying higher bills for both their weather-driven consumption plus the surcharge from the previous period.
+171 Second, Solganick described how full decoupling can give rise to a scenario 3 where a utility benefits from prolonged outage events.
+172 Finally, according to Solganick, full 4 decoupling reduces the risks a utility faces, which could lead to a host of contentious questions of 5 how much and when to make adjustments to the return on equity.
+173

-19 Staff argues that the record in this matter does not contain sufficient detail to craft a 20 reasonable full decoupling mechanism.
-Staff acknowledges that there may be ways to avoid the 21 pitfalls of full decoupling with well-designed regulatory devises, but the devil is in the details, and 22 the decoupling proponents have not supplied the requisite details.174 Staff notes that SWEEP 23 acknowledges that it would be the Company's responsibility to propose a decoupling mechanism, 24 which would then be subject to comment and refinement from input from interested parties, but that
+Staff argues that the record in this matter does not contain sufficient detail to craft a reasonable full decoupling mechanism.
+Staff acknowledges that there may be ways to avoid the pitfalls of full decoupling with well-designed regulatory devises, but the devil is in the details, and the decoupling proponents have not supplied the requisite details.
+174 Staff notes that SWEEP acknowledges that it would be the Company's responsibility to propose a decoupling mechanism, which would then be subject to comment and refinement from input from interested parties, but that process has not occurred in this case because the Company is proposing an LFCR instead of full decoupling.
+Staff asserts that even SWEEP admits that the LFCR is better than the status quo.
+175